WELBECK SAILING CLUB

 - Only 1 OOD to use the rescue boat and fill petrol tank on any given day, unless assistance is needed for rescue purposes.

-3 Races can still be organised, but without recording race times, this rule can be amended once we feel more confident about keeping transmission of virus to an absolute minimum/zero.
+3. Races can be organised, but without signing in or out., this rule can be amended once we feel more confident about keeping transmission of virus to an absolute minimum/zero.

 - Race course to be kept as simple as possible to avoid members having to write down the course to follow..

 - At end of sailing the petrol tank to be put in storage near the starter hut and rescue boat to be moored in front of the starter hut or only the OOD to pull safety boat on trolley and trolley to be pulled out by car/lawnmower with tow bar.
 All gates to be closed and all doors to be locked whilst wearing disposable gloves.

 - No members to visit the club apart from on Wednesdays and Sundays.
 This is to avoid surface contamination and to avoid the need to regularly clean all the surfaces in and outside the club house.

 - If contact between members has occurred by accident or necessity those members to exchange mobile phone numbers so that the necessary person(s) can be contacted if said member(s) develop symptoms of Covid-19.

 - Anyone showing signs or been diagnosed with Covid19 MUST inform the club, especially if this happens after visiting the club to advise others who may have had contact with them and stay away.